 - You need to locate the items to be checked and tell the examiner how and what you check on that part.
 Never assume the examiner has enough information and delete items.
 When the examiner is satisfied in your knowledge of the area you may be asked to move along. - The pre-trip inspection should be done in a systematic manner to conserve time.
-It should take no more than 20 minutes to complete. - If using a trailer with electric brakes, the system must be inspected to ensure it is operating properly. - If a vehicle is equipped with air brakes, an air brake inspection will be conducted in conjunction with the pre-trip inspection.
-All applicants operating air brake equipped vehicles will be required to complete the air brake system pre-trip inspection as outlined in the Air Brake Manual. - When upgrading your driver's licence from single to combination vehicles with air brakes, you will be required to demonstrate the complete air brake steps for combination vehicles. - Inadequately completing the pre-trip and/or air brake inspection will result in the discontinuance and failure of the road test.
+It should take no more than 20 minutes to complete. - The hydraulic brake system inspection should take no more than 5 minutes to complete. - If using a trailer with electric brakes, the system must be inspected to ensure it is operating properly. - If a vehicle is equipped with air brakes, an air brake inspection will be conducted in conjunction with the pretrip inspection.
+All applicants operating air brake equipped vehicles will be required to complete the air brake system pre-trip inspection as outlined in the Air Brake Manual. - When upgrading your driver's licence from single to combination vehicles with air brakes, you will be required to demonstrate the complete air brake steps for combination vehicles. - Inadequately completing the pre-trip, air brake, or hydraulic inspection will result in the discontinuance and failure of the road test.